tudordavidz/calendar-domain-api/README.md

 To use this package in your project, follow these steps:

-npm install
+npm install <br>
-npm run build -> build the package npm run test -> run tests and coverage
+npm run build -> build the package <br>
+npm run test -> run tests and coverage <br>

 1. **Install the package**

 If you are developing this package locally and want to test it in another project, run:

-Navigate to calendar-domain: cd path/to/calendar-domain Run in calendar-domain directory: npm link
+Navigate to calendar-domain: cd path/to/calendar-domain <br>
+Run in calendar-domain directory: npm link <br>

-Navigate to your project: cd path/to/your/project
+Navigate to your project: cd path/to/your/project <br>
-Run in your project: npm link calendar-domain
+Run in your project: npm link calendar-domain<br>

-Importing the Package
+Importing the Package <br>
 import { Calendar, createEvent, applyRecurrence, RecurrenceRule } from 'calendar-domain';

 2.  **Example Usage**